akhildesai20/sentence-highlighter/SETUP-TRUSTED-PUBLISHERS.md

 1. ✅ Create a GitHub Release for v2.0.0
 2. ✅ The package will automatically publish to npm
-3. ✅ Share your package: `npm install sentence-highlighter`
+3. ✅ Share your package: `npm install @akhildesai20/sentencehighlighter`

 ---